-Raelene is the Director of Okey Dokey Childhood Psychology, a large paediatric allied health clinic in Melbourne, Australia.
-She is a late diagnosed Autistic woman and a registered Educational & Developmental Psychologist with Masters Degrees in Educational and Developmental Psychology and Child Play Therapy.
+Raelene is the Director of Okey Dokey Childhood Therapy, a large paediatric allied health clinic in Melbourne, Australia.
+She is a late diagnosed Autistic, an ADHDer, and a registered Educational & Developmental Psychologist with Masters Degrees in Educational and Developmental Psychology and Child Play Therapy.
+Raelene is also an academic lecturing in Play Therapy at Deakin University.

 Raelene is passionate about supporting Neurodivergent children to understand and accept who they are, and empower them to be themselves in a society that still has a long way to go in terms of accepting and celebrating difference.
 Recently discovering her own Autistic identity has further fuelled her determination to advocate for the Neurodivergent community at school and in the wider community, as well as supporting families to embrace their child’s differences instead of trying to change them.